kitman20022002/trendmicro-fe/README.md

 - [ ] Remove data-testid in production
 - [ ] Use .env.example
 - [ ] props validation (If use TypeScript it will solve the problem, but didn't have time)
+- [ ] Bonus: Use the geolocation browser API in order to find the user’s location, pre-populate the form and display the weather forecast when the page has loaded: didn't have time but |  Geolocation.getCurrentPosition()

 - [x] Display the weather forecast for the next four days of the given location
 - [x] General description of the weather